mob-group/compiler-io-eval/README.md

 the function.
 This library provides a method of generating these pairs using [GCC](https://gcc.gnu.org/).
 A function can then be checked against these I/O pairs, to see if the compiled version produces the correct output.

+## requirements

+This project support Python 3.9 only.
+It depends on [synthesis-eval](https://github.com/mob-group/synthesis-eval) for an example set.

+## usage

+The main script can be found in "eval.py", which can be used as follows.

+     python3 eval.py REFERENCES IMPLEMENTATIONS

+Here `REFERENCES` is the directory containing all reference directories, and `IMPLEMENTATIONS` is the directory contatining all imlementation directories.
+As an example the script would be called as `python3 eval.py refs impls` if the following was the directory structure.

+     .
+     +-- refs/
+     |   +-- a/
+     |   |   +-- ref.c
+     |   |   +-- props
+     |   +-- b/
+     |   |   +-- ref.c
+     |   |   +-- props
+     +-- impla/
+     |   +-- a/
+     |   |   +-- a-1.s
+     |   |   +-- a-2.s
+     |   |   +-- a-3.s
+     |   +-- b/
+     |   |   +-- b-1.s
+     |   |   +-- b-2.s
+     |   |   +-- b-3.s
+     |   |   +-- b-4.s

+The output of the benchmarks are written as a report to stdout, and any issues encountered in the process are written to "benchmarking.log".

+## components

 The library is modular, so it is made up of a few different components.

-## components

-- reference_parser.py *
+- reference_parser.py
 - runner.py
 - examples.py
 - randomiser.py
-- evaluation.py *
+- evaluation.py
+- helper_types.py
+- lumberjack.py

-Components marked with a * are usable as a command line tool.
+*`reference_parser` can be used as a command line tool*

 ### reference_parser